Welcome to Fall! October has a full calendar of events!

-Red Ribbon Week is October 28 - November 1, 2019.
-The purpose of this nationally recognized week is to teach students the dangers of drugs, encourage healthy living and self-respect, and discuss personal safety issues that affect students.
-All Hawks are invited to have fun with the specially themed dress-up days!
+Red Ribbon Week is October 25-29, 2021 This nationally recognized week is to teach students the dangers of drugs, encourage healthy living, self-respect, and discuss personal safety issues.
+There are also Pre-Red Ribbon Week contests October 18-22, 2021.

 School Advisory Council